Commercial Courts in Germany: An Alternative for International Business Disputes

 3. Disputes between the company and members of the management body or supervisory board.

-The dispute value must be at least 500,000 euros.
+The value in dispute must be at least 500,000 euros.

 Baden-Württemberg